KHartwig/Walmart-Product-Viewer/README.md

 # Walmart Product Viewer

 Simple web app for viewing products on Walmart's website.
+Built with Angular 6, Node, and Express.

 ## Starting App
 Use the following commands: